How To Become A Counselor

 It's important to do research and find out the precise program criteria and certifications required as some degree programs have different names or descriptions that could not instantly imply how to become a psychotherapist.
 Counseling psychology, for instance, differs from marriage and family counseling, and counseling programs for forensic psychology, behavioral psychology, and other specific areas of psychology also diverge from a general degree in counseling.
 Rehabilitation counselors, substance abuse counseling, college counseling, and career counseling are still more options if you’re interested in becoming some form of counseling professional.
 However, clinical social workers usually fall into a different category altogether.

 Working in any mental health field comes along with a wide variation in salaries.
 For counselors, salary potential and the average annual salary for most counselors may depend on the type of education or degree in counseling and the exact counseling career that you pursue, as well as the setting you choose to work in.
 Inpatient positions may pay more than non-public practices, and non-profit or public agency work may pay less than non-public practice.
-Your geographical location may impact your earning potential, as well.
+Your geographical location may also impact your earning potential as a mental health counselor.
 Labor statistics may shed more light on the amount of money you can make through this career path.

 To pursue a career in counseling, one must typically have a counseling degree, such as a master's degree.
 Many specialties require higher education qualifications, such as licensure as a licensed professional counselor or licensed mental health counselor.
 Here are some examples of counseling careers and counseling degrees.